me-no-dev/ESPAsyncWebServer/README.md

 ```

 ### Specifying Date-Modified header
-It is possible to specify Date-Modified header to enable the server to return Not-Modified (304) response for requests
+Sever sets "Last-Modified" header automatically if FS driver supports file modification timestamps (LittleFS does).
-with "If-Modified-Since" header with the same value, instead of responding with the actual file content.
+Server returns "Not-Modified" (304) response for requests with "If-Modified-Since" header with _the same_ value as file's mod date, instead of responding with the actual file content.
+It does not perform date calculations checking if File's mod date is newer or later than in "If-Modified-Since" header.

+For FS not supporting file timestamps (like deprecated SPIFFS) it is possible to specify Date-Modified header manually.

 ```cpp
 // Update the date modified string every time files are updated server.serveStatic("/", SPIFFS, "/www/").setLastModified("Mon, 20 Jun 2016 14:00:00 GMT");